 No need to board or leave your best buds at home when so many Concord hotels, restaurants, parks and trails welcome guests of the four-legged variety.
 With a little heads up, you and your travel companion can have big fun together from sunup to sundown.

-Grab some coffee at Peet's along with a tasty bagel or breakfast sandwich from House of Bagels in charming, historic Todos Santos Plaza.
+Grab some coffee and a tasty bagel or breakfast sandwich from House of Bagels in charming, historic Todos Santos Plaza.
 Enjoy your treat on a bench in the park, just a half a block up the street.
 While you’re there, check out the iconic clock tower and cool, life-size statue of Don Salvio Pacheco, the city’s founder (and maybe even get a selfie with him!)

 After breakfast, you and your pal will likely want to venture out and explore the area’s spectacular scenic hills, trails and panoramic views.
 First stop: Lime Ridge Open Space.
 Encompassing 1,226 acres of undeveloped ridgeline in Concord and Walnut Creek, Lime Ridge offers dog-friendly hiking and mountain biking trails in portions of the park.
 Dogs are welcome on all trails in the North Lime Ridge area, which includes everything north of Ygnacio Valley Road, but not in the South Lime Ridge area.
 Visitors to North Lime Ridge can hike or mountain bike with their dogs off leash under adequate voice and sight command.